-In April 2024, we purchased a 21% interest in four, two-to-three mile lateral wellbores that have been drilled and completed and are expected to be put on production in the second quarter of 2024.
+In April 2024, we purchased a 21% working interest in four, two-to-three mile lateral wellbores that have been drilled and completed and were placed into production in the second quarter of 2024.
 These are adjacent to our existing operations in Utah, and the results from these wells will be used to evaluate opportunities on our own acreage.
-The total purchase price was approximately \$10 million, subject to customary purchase price adjustments.
+The total purchase price was approximately \$10 million, subject to customary purchase price adjustments, which was reported as capital expenditures.